Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 end
 ```

-### Changing File Properties
+### Changing File Metadata

 > (this feature is not yet implemented)

 ### Opening a File or URL

-Often we will want to open an external file for the user, for example showing the license in a text editor or opening a donation page from a menu.
-Mousetrap offers three functions
-suited for this.
+Often, we will want to open an external file for the user, for example, showing the license in a text editor or opening a donation page from a menu.
+Mousetrap offers three functions suited for this.

 [`open_file`](@ref) will open a file on disk, usually presenting a user with a number of applications that can open the file.
-For example, opening a `.txt` file, the user will be presented with a number of text editors, at which point this function will open that application for them.
+When opening a `.txt` file, the user will be presented with text editors installed on their system, at which point this function will open that application for them.

-Similarly, [`show_in_file_explorer`](@ref) will open the users file explorer to the enclosing folder of the file.
-For example, if the file is at `/home/user/Desktop/file.txt`, then this function will open the folder `/hom/user/Desktop` in the users file explorer, then highlight the file `file.txt`.
+Similarly, [`show_in_file_explorer`](@ref) will open the user's file explorer to the enclosing folder of the file.

-Lastly, [`open_url`](@ref) takes a url as a string, opening the users default internet browser to that page.
+Lastly, [`open_url`](@ref) takes an URL as a string, opening the user's default internet browser to show that page.

 All of these functions are designed to work on all operating systems, making them a convenient way to perform what would be quite a complex task otherwise.